TheWilley/csus/README.md

 ## Introduction

 csus is a fully client-side URL shortener, eliminating the need for any external server or database.
 Instead, it leverages IndexedDB, a browser-based storage solution, to store and retrieve data.
+This means:

-This means all shortened URLs are saved locally in your browser, meaning that no information is transmitted over the internet or stored on remote servers, enhancing privacy and security.
+- All shortened URLs are saved locally in your browser
+- No information is transmitted over the internet or stored on remote servers

-However, this approach comes with the limitation that shortened URLs are not shareable across devices or users.
-Since the data is kept within your browser's storage, only you can access and use the shortened links on that specific browser and device.
-This trade-off results in a highly private URL shortening experience, where your data remains entirely under your control, but at the cost of portability.

-csus is ideal for personal use cases where privacy is a priority, and link sharing isn't necessary.
-It also provides the convenience of quick access to frequently used URLs without exposing them to third-party services.
+- Shortened URLs are not shareable across devices or users
+- Anyone with access to your browser can view and modify the shortened URLs

 ## How to use